gunbux/dotfiles/README.md

 # Chun's Personal Dotfiles

-This repo will contain all my personal dotfiles
+This repo will contain all my personal dotfiles.
+The awesome configuration is a personal fork of elenapan's awesome dotfiles found here.
+The picom configuration was also taken from elenapan, but modified for jonaburg's fork of picom, which contains commits for tryone's dual kawase blur, ibhagwan's rounded corners, as well as blackcapcoder's animations.

 ## Currently in repo:
 1. neovim
-2. bspwm
+2. awesome
-3. sxhkd
-4. scripts
+3. scripts

 ## Things Missing: